percona/postgresql-docs/docs/solutions/ha-architecture.md

 - PostgreSQL nodes bearing the user data.

 - Patroni - an automatic failover system.
+Patroni requires and uses the Distributed Configuration Store to store the cluster configuration, health and status.

-- etcd - a Distributed Configuration Store that stores the state of the PostgreSQL cluster and handles the election of a new primary.
+- etcd - a Distributed Configuration Store.
+It not only stores the state of the PostgreSQL cluster but also handles the election of a new primary.

-- HAProxy - the load balancer for the cluster and the single point of entry to client applications.
+- HAProxy - the load balancer and the single point of entry to the cluster for client applications.

 - pgBackRest - the backup and restore solution for PostgreSQL